Supplemental Claims

 Here are 2 examples of documents that you could include when you file your claim:

-• A buddy statement (also called a Statement in Support of Claim): We denied your claim for back pain in the past.
+- A buddy statement (also called a lay or witness statement): We denied your claim for back pain in the past.
 Your fellow service member witnessed the incident that caused your condition.
 They write a letter that describes what happened and how the condition has affected you.
 You can submit their statement as new and relevant evidence.

 If you have a presumptive condition now covered because of a change in law